-4. Transportation: For warranty claims filed under the following provisions 1)Ten-Year Structural Hull Limited Warranty, 2) Three Year Limited Warranty for Warranty Servicing of Vessels with Beams equal to or greater than 9 feet and 3) One Year Limited Warranty for Warranty Servicing of Vessels not offered with a standard trailer: Reasonable expenses, at Boston Whaler's sole discretion, for hauling out, transportation to and from the dealer or other service provider authorized by Boston Whaler for warranty service.
+4. Transportation: For warranty claims filed under the following provisions 1)Ten-Year Structural Hull Limited Warranty, 2) Three Year Limited Warranty for Warranty Servicing of Vessels with Beams equal to or greater than 8.5 feet and not trailer-able without special permits and 3) One Year Limited Warranty for Warranty Servicing of Vessels not offered with a standard trailer: Reasonable expenses, at Boston Whaler's sole discretion, for hauling out, transportation to and from the dealer or other service provider authorized by Boston Whaler for warranty service.